yeuchi/DeepLinkEx/README.md

 Then there is implicit deeplink for navigation within the scope of an activity. \
 Explicit deeplink deploys a notification and therefore have a global scope to reach all public activites.

+This project exercises code from below references. \
+Nothing new here.

 # References

 1. "Supporting both implicit and explicit deep linking with Navigation Component" - StackOverflow \